skyportal/healpix-alchemy/README.md

 communicate [gravitational-wave probability sky maps].

 HEALPix can be thought of as a tree.
-At the lowest resolution, level 0, HEALPix subdivides the sphere into 12 equal-area base tiles, assigned integer indicies 0 through 11.
+At the lowest resolution, level 0, HEALPix subdivides the sphere into 12 equal-area base tiles, assigned integer indices 0 through 11.
 At level 1, each of the 12 base tiles is subdivided into 4 tiles.
 Every subsequent level divides each of the preceding level's tiles into 4 new tiles.
 At a given level, each of the base pixels has been divided into 4<sup>_level_</sup> pixels (_nside_ = 2<sup>_level_</sup> pixels on each side).
 Thus there are _npix_ = 12×4<sup>_level_</sup> pixels at a given resolution, assigned integer indices from 0 through (_npix_-1).
 This is called the NESTED indexing scheme.
-(There is also a RING indexing scheme in which the indicies advance from east to west and then from north to south.)
+(There is also a RING indexing scheme in which the indices advance from east to west and then from north to south.)

 A HEALPix tile, a node in the HEALPix tree, is fully addressed by three pieces